faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/usecase.rst

 ===========================

-The generated code for the 7 residuals are run on the 5 data sets and the residuals in the fault free case are shown in the plot below where the dashed lines correspond to thresholds selected to achieve a 1% false alarm probability.
+The generated code for the 7 residuals are run on the 5 data sets and the residuals in the fault-free case are shown in the plot below where the dashed lines correspond to thresholds selected to achieve a 1% false alarm probability.

 .. image:: images/engine/engine_res_NF.png